 EcmSpy Cable for PC/Laptop

-The Connection between the PC and the Buell ECM happens via a special cable and dongle.
+The Connection between the PC and the Buell ECM happens via a special cable and plug.
 A direct connection is not possible due to the nature of the socket on the Buell ECM, which is different from a serial-type PC connector, and also because both systems have different voltage requirements which are not directly compatible.
-The ECM signals 0 and 1 with currents between 0 and 5 Volt (TTL-Level), while the PC, for the same task, uses currents of between -12 Volt and +12 Volt (RS232-Level).
-So not to damage or destroy the ECM, the voltage supplied by the PC's serial port needs to be adjusted to suit the range of the ECM.
-A so called RS232-TTL-convertor is used for that purpose.

 To connect to the ECM a special diagnostic cable assembly is required.
 The plug is manufactured by Deutsch IPD, a manufacturer of plugs and sockets.
 The plug consists of several individual parts: